-For entry requirements for India, please contact the Indian Embassy in Dublin .
+For entry requirements for India, please contact the Embassy of India.

 You must obtain a visa before travelling to India.
 If you arrive in India without a visa you will be refused entry.
 Foreign nationals arriving in India on long term multiple entry visas are required to register with the nearest Foreign Regional Registration Officer within 14 days of arrival.
 Overstayers will be fined and may be prosecuted or detained and later deported.

 It is advisable to take a number of photocopies of your passport with you.
 During your stay you should carry a photocopy of your passport at all times.

 The Indian government has revised the rules on re-entering the country while on a tourist visa.
 The previous rule of no re-entry on the same visa for 2 months after leaving India no longer applies to foreign nationals coming to India except in case of nationals of Afghanistan, China, Iran, Pakistan, Iraq, Sudan, Bangladesh, foreigners of Pakistan and Bangladesh origins and stateless persons.
 You should review the Indian Ministry of Home Affairs information here on which visa you may need.
 This information is for guidance, you should seek further clarification on the correct Indian visa that you may require from the Visa Section of the Embassy of India.

 Passports are required to be valid for a minimum of six months.Top